Garrett Burnett: Two-sport athlete

 Burnett also tried his hand at lacrosse, signing with the Arizona Sting of the National Lacrosse League (NLL) in 2006, landing on their practice roster.
 He had not played an NLL game as of the 2006 season.
 During the 2006 season he played lacrosse for the New Westminster Salmonbellies of the Western Lacrosse Association Vancouver.

 Victim of assault

 Burnett was assaulted in the early hours of December 26, 2006, inside and outside of a nightclub in North Delta, British Columbia.
 He was in a coma in a Vancouver hospital.
 According to family, he was on life support and in a coma for three weeks and doing much better, yet he was also recovering/rehabilitating and being treated regularly as an outpatient four years later.
 As of 2010, no charges had been laid in the incident.

 In December 2008, Burnett sued the Delta Police Department and Corporation of Delta among others as well as the owners of the nightclub Cheers, and bouncers in relation to the 2006 incident.

 In November 2011 Burnett lost his negligence lawsuit.

 Death

 Burnett died on April 11, 2022, at the age of 46.
+He was diagnosed with chronic traumatic encephalopathy (CTE) following his death.